revbayes/revbayes.github.io/tutorials/fbd_range/index.md

 {% section Overview %}

 This tutorial demonstrates how to estimate speciation, extinction and sampling rates from stratigraphic range data in a Bayesian framework using the fossilized birth-death range model {% cite Stadler2018 %}.
-We begin with a brief description of three available models, which take different information from the fossil record as input in [Section Introduction](#introduction), followed by a detailed example analysis in
+We begin with a brief description of three available models, which take different information from the fossil record as input in the {% ref introduction %}, followed by a detailed example analysis in {% ref exercise %} demonstrating how to apply these models in
-[Section Exercise](#exercise) demonstrating how to apply these models in **RevBayes** {% cite Hoehna2017a %} and use Markov chain Monte Carlo (MCMC) to estimate the posterior distribution of model parameters for a dataset of Mesozoic dinosaur occurrences downloaded from the [Paleobiology Database](https://paleobiodb.org/).
+**RevBayes** {% cite Hoehna2017a %} and use Markov chain Monte Carlo (MCMC) to estimate the posterior distribution of model parameters for a dataset of Mesozoic dinosaur occurrences downloaded from the [Paleobiology Database](https://paleobiodb.org/).

 {% section Introduction %}